 Thesis Research Seminar: All Food Science graduate students are required to present a seminar on their completed research before their final defense.
 The presentation is to be 30-45 minutes in length with an abstract and bibliography made available to the audience.
 This presentation is viewed as a professional obligation to the Department and is considered a general FD SC graduate degree requirement.
 The seminar should be scheduled preferably during the weekly Departmental Seminar Series.
-The scheduling of this seminar is administered by the student's advisor in conjunction with the GPC.
-Provide the GPC with an abstract at least two weeks prior to the scheduled seminar.
+The scheduling of this seminar is administered by the student's advisor in conjunction with the GPA.
+Provide the GPA with an abstract at least two weeks prior to the scheduled seminar.
 The thesis research seminar will be evaluated by several members of the Graduate Faculty in Food Science using the rubric detailed in the Defense Seminar Review Form (see back of this Handbook).
 This evaluation is part of the on-going assessment of the Graduate Program in Food Science by the Graduate Program Committee and is not part of the thesis defense.

 Electronic Submission of Dissertation and Thesis (ETD): Electronic submission of the final dissertation (eTD) became a requirement for all doctoral candidates at Penn State starting in fall semester 2006.
 Master's candidates must submit the final thesis as an electronic document.
-Formatting requirements are essentially the same for a paper copy and an eTD, but the submission process itself is somewhat different .
-For additional information on the mechanics of eTD preparation, visit the eTD Web site (http://nttp:gradschool.psu.edu/current-students/etd/about-etds/).
+Formatting requirements are essentially the same for a paper copy and an eTD, but the submission process itself is somewhat different.
+For additional information on the mechanics of eTD preparation, visit the eTD Web site (<a href="https://nternativecommons.org/linearing-intern